 Ireland Screenwriting Course

-With the support of the Screen Ireland National Talent Academy and Greasán na Meán Skillnet, Greenlight Screenwriting Lab will offer an opportunity for six new script writers to be mentored by Philip and other industry professionals to develop and write a new TV drama pilot script.
-In addition to this, the programme will also offer shadow opportunities for three people interested in script editing.
+With the support of the Screen Ireland National Talent Academy TV and Film and Greasán na Meán Skillnet, Greenlight Screenwriting Lab will return in 2025 and offer an opportunity for six new script writers to be mentored by Philip and other industry professionals to develop a new TV drama series.

 Greenlight Screenwriting Lab will be open to any writers resident on the Island of Ireland and also any Irish writers who may be resident overseas.
-This is an initiative for NEW Irish writers – but writers who have writing credits on long-running soaps/ continuing series can also apply.
+Criteria around Diversity, Equality and Inclusion will also be taken into account when short-listing writers for interview.

-The working language of the training will be English, however we particularly welcome writers who are fluent in Irish and wish to write material in Irish.
+The working language of the training will be English; however, we particularly welcome writers who are fluent in Irish and wish to write material in Irish.

-NB Please refer to the FAQ section below before applying.
+NB: Please refer to the FAQ section below before applying.

 Course Content